jtmuller5/dartantic_ai/PRD.md

 - (Planned) JSON mode, functions mode, flexible decoding.
 - (Planned) Assistant/agent loop utilities.
 - (Planned) Per-call usage statistics.
+- (Planned) Instrumentation with dev.log or logging package.

 ## User Stories
 - As a developer, I want to create an agent with a system prompt and run a